Architecture of ownership: Students and teachers forgoing agentic identities in an innovative learning environment

 Project Dates: November 2016 - March 2019

-This project examines how students and teachers in a new school forge their identities within innovative physical, curriculum and relational spaces to reflect modern learning needs.
-We use The Architecture of Ownership concept (Fletcher, 2008) as the unifying framework to understand how teachers and students at Rototuna Junior High School make sense of, and develop agency in, their new school.
-In this project we are interested in the ways in which teachers and students develop cultural and learning practices, and form and sustain relationships in and beyond their school setting.
-The research process will support participants to create digital artefacts that they believe illustrate examples of ways they are developing this sense of ownership across the various architectures of the school (for example (physical, relational, learning, curriculum, assessment).
+This project examines how students and teachers in a new school find spaces for themselves within new physical, curriculum and relational teaching and learning spaces.
+Fletcher's (2008) The Architecture of Ownership concept operated as the unifying framework to understand how teachers and students at Rototuna High School make sense of, and develop agency in, their new school.
+We were interested in the ways in which teachers and students develop cultural and learning practices.
+Along with this focus, we wanted to know how teachers and students form and sustain relationships within and beyond the school.
+Participants were asked to create digital artefacts that reflected how they cultivated their sense of ownership across the various architectures of the school (for example (physical, relational, learning, curriculum, assessment).

-Findings will contribute to new understandings about students and teachers forging agentic identities of ownership within and across various the architectures of the innovative learning environment (ILE) at Rototuna Junior High School.
+Findings contributed to new understandings about students and teachers forging agentic identities of ownership within and across various architectures of the innovative learning environment (ILE) at Rototuna Junior High School.

 Why is this research important?

-There is little research in evidence about the perspectives of those inside new schools and how they negotiate what it means to belong to a school that has no established rituals, practices or habitus to call on.
-This school, like all new school builds in NZ, is designed with modern learning environment (MLE) principles.
-To that end, the school leaders are rethinking how learning is to take place and forging now connections between subject areas.
+There is little research evidence about the perspectives of those inside new schools and how they negotiate what it means to belong to a school that has no established rituals, practices or habitus to call on.
+The research site school, like all new school builds in NZ, is designed according to Ministry of Education regulations about what modern learning environment (MLE) should be like.

-This research will explore implications and/or effects of an Innovative Learning Space as teachers and students find their way to teach and learn in it.
-Through the processes of individual and collective reflection, partnership, shared wisdom and supported practice, new knowledge, skills and theory about how teachers and students make sense of their experiences and form their identities in a new school in New Zealand will be generated.
+The research explored implications and/or effects of an Innovative Learning Space as teachers and students find their way to teach and learn in it.
+The project resulted in new information about how students found their niches and could express their identities

 Who could this research help inform?